edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 04.md

 This is the last tutorial for the library right now. [return to project main page](http://edwardvmills.github.io/NURBSlib_EVM/)

-Project has movved to [return to project main page](http://edwardvmills.github.io/Silk/)
+Project has moved to [Silk Repository](http://edwardvmills.github.io/Silk/)

 Next tutorial can be found on [FreeCAD forum](https://forum.freecadweb.org/viewtopic.php?f=22&t=23243&start=70#p188431)